-The National Pollutant Discharge Elimination System (NPDES) Permit requires compliance with all applicable water quality regulations related to stormwater runoff as well as ensuring that all of the county’s Municipal Separate Storm Sewer Systems (MS4s) are functional and well-maintained.
+The National Pollutant Discharge Elimination System (NPDES) Permit requires compliance with all applicable water quality regulations related to stormwater runoff and ensuring that all of the county’s Municipal Separate Storm Sewer Systems (MS4s) are functional and well-maintained.
 The Permit also requires the county to document enforcement statistics for each reporting year.
-Enforcement action typically includes monetary penalties, notices of violation, written warnings as well as citations issued to owners and/or operators.
+Enforcement action typically includes monetary penalties, notices of violation, written warnings, and citations issued to owners and/or operators.

 This violation type covers a wide variety of infractions of state water quality standards.
 Failure to properly install adequate erosion and sediment controls can result in the discharge of turbid waters from a development site into adjacent waterways, wetlands or other natural systems.
 Illicit discharges are the discharge of anything other than stormwater runoff into Municipal Separate Storm Sewer System (MS4) facilities.
 To learn more about illicit discharges and what you can do to help reduce and prevent stormwater pollution, view the short film - Preserving our Waterways.
 Report illicit discharges or illegal dumping by calling 727-834-3611.

-Illegal Fill Violations: The deposition of fill requires a County permit, except when it involves under five cubic yards that is in upland (non-floodplain and not wetland).
-Filling in wetlands or in floodplains is regulated and permits (County and/or Water Management District) may be required for such activities.
+The deposition of fill requires a county permit, except when it involves under five cubic yards that is in upland (non-floodplain and not a wetland).
+Filling in wetlands or in floodplains is regulated and permits (county and/or Water Management District) may be required for such activities.